Travel Technology Platform Selection Guide

 Q1.
 What is a travel technology platform?

 A software system that travel companies use to operate booking, customer management, supplier integration, and various business operations.
 Platforms span B2B systems, B2C systems, hybrid systems, custom-developed solutions, and white-label products.
-Platforms serve as core operational infrastructure for travel businesses.
+Platforms serve as the core operational infrastructure for travel businesses.

 Q2.
 What components make up a travel technology platform?

-Search and booking engines, supplier API integrations connecting to flight/hotel/activity inventory sources, payment processing systems, customer or agent management, content management, marketing technology integration, customer support tooling, reporting and analytics infrastructure, mobile applications.
+Search and booking engines, supplier API integrations connecting to flight/hotel/activity inventory sources, payment processing systems, customer or agent management, content management, marketing technology integration, customer support tooling, reporting and analytics infrastructure, and mobile applications.

-Q3.
+Q3and .
 Should I build or buy a travel technology platform?

 Q4.
 What's the cost of travel technology platforms?